edamametechnologies/edamame_cli/README.md

-# edamame_cli
+# EDAMAME CLI

-This is a complete interface to EDAMAME core services.
+This is a complete interface to EDAMAME Core services.
-It's usable with both the EDAMAME Security application and the EDAMAME Posture service.
+It works with both the EDAMAME Security app and EDAMAME Posture.

 ## Installation